steplee/steplee.github.io/extraPages/adba/readme.md

 ## Simple Model
 Orientations are best represented by quaternions and rotation vector increments, but to make using AD simpler, let's just use an additive quaternion-increment model.
 This means we can just use AD as normal to get a quaternion component increments, which we than add to the state.
 After that, the quaternions are no longer unit-norm and so they must be renormalized.
 This process introduces some error because you are stepping off the manifold then projecting back to it, but with good initializations it isn't a big issue.

 Only points and poses are represented.
 A prior will be put on both kinds of nodes, so they should have good initializations.
+Note: the prior residual is not tied to the original input, but rather the last estimate.
+So it is more of a dampening then a prior.

 No outlier rejection yet, but because of AD it will be easy to support robust cost functions etc.